adriantse136/sbubbybot/README.md

 ## Running locally -> not on Heroku
 Run the main.py file after you set up the database and .env file (and ofc installing dependencies from requirements.txt) This runs on python3.7 and 3.8 and probably older too but not tested.
+You will also need to set `PRODUCTION` variable in main.py to True for it to actually do actions.
 ## Enviroment Vars Needed
 The following variables should be put into a .env file in the root directory when testing locally.
 **DO NOT** let the env file be uploaded to Heroku, instead, these same variables will have to be defined in the Enviroment Variable settings IN HEROKU.